rhonaCA/6Nimmt/README.md

 ./run_game.sh
 ```
 4. This script file will download and install all dependencies that are needed for this game.
-5. After all dependencies are installed, this script file will prompt you to choose a option and input your name.
+5. After all dependencies are installed, this script file will prompt you to choose a option.
 ```
 Hello!
 Welcome to the 6 Nimmt!